-Economic losses to farmers can generate a ripple affect to the local community as well.
+Economic losses to farmers can generate a ripple effect to the local community as well.
 Reduction in farm income will curtail the farmers' ability to purchase new equipment and make other improvements.
-Farmers will have less money to spend at farm dealers, farm supplies, building/hardware suppliers, fertilizer, feed and seed dealers, and other agribusiness and retail establishments.
-The State itself will have reduced tax revenues.
+Farmers will have less money to spend at farm dealers / suppliers, building / hardware suppliers, fertilizer, feed & seed dealers and other agribusiness and retail establishments.
+The state will see reduced tax revenues.
 Farmers will have less money to save and invest, and suffer still more increases in debt load.

 The forest products industry is affected similarly to agriculture.
-Forestlands become too wet for logging operations and many water logged tree plantations suffer high mortality rates.
+Forestlands become too wet for logging operations and many water-logged tree plantations suffer high mortality rates.
 Mill inventories become very low, resulting in increased prices for consumers.